Joint Work Site HS Committee / HS Representative Training

-This course is approved by Alberta Labour for online delivery and meets all requirements for training of Health and Safety Committee (HSC) and Health and Safety Representatives (HSR).
+This course meets all requirements for training of Health and Safety Committee (HSC) and Health and Safety Representatives (HSR).
 The course was developed and is delivered by the AASP, an approved Designated Trainer for the mandatory HSC and HS Representatives training.

 Under Alberta OHS Act Part 3 all employers that employ more than 4 workers are required to have one or more employees complete this training.

 During the HSC and HS Representative’s first year on the committee or as a representative the HSC/HSR MUST complete this eight hours of mandatory training.

 The learning objectives of this course are:

 Explain the purpose of the OHS Act, Regulation, and Code